 India is the birthplace of yoga, the source of OM, a word of powerful vibration and all-encompassing meaning.
 Many of us see India as a cradle nation, birthing guru upon guru, who in turn, spreads seeds of spiritual knowledge.
-Practicing yoga in India, is more than just learning yoga from a guru burning incense and chanting Sanskrit mantras, while leading you through down-dogs and sun salutations.
-Here’s 10 things to know before studying yoga in India.
+Practicing yoga in India, is more than just studying yoga from an Indian guru, burning incense and chanting Sanskrit mantras, while leading you through down-dogs and sun salutations.

-What you Need to Know about Studying Yoga in India
+17 Things you Must Know about Studying Yoga in India

 Yoga in India is vastly different from yoga in the West.
 Western culture puts a commercial spin on things, building yoga up into a 1 1/2 hour gym membership workout, where we can practice our flexibility, torch our calories and get your OM on so we can think we’ve become a deeply enlightened being in one syllable.

 Looking at Wikipedia’s definition of What is Yoga? ,you’ll wonder why you don’t see asanas in each paragraph.
-Instead, you’ll see traditional and scholastic words like : Sanskrit, Hindu philosophy, Bhagvad Gita, Patanjali Yoga Sutras… Where is the “yoga” that you’ve learned in your yoga studio back home?
+Instead, you see words like : Sanskrit, Hindu philosophy, Bhagvad Gita, Patanjali Yoga Sutras… Where is the “yoga” that you’ve learned in your yoga studio back home?